 How to Train a LoRA Locally for SDXL Models with AMD GPU 2025

 You have an AMD GPU and want to train SDXL LoRAs locally, but every guide assumes NVIDIA hardware and SDXL's higher VRAM requirements make you wonder if your Radeon card can handle it.
-Training SDXL LoRAs on AMD GPUs is absolutely possible in 2025 with ROCm improvements, but requires more VRAM than SD 1.5 and specific configuration adjustments for the dual text encoder architecture.
+SDXL LoRA training AMD is absolutely possible in 2025 with ROCm improvements, but requires more VRAM than SD 1.5 and specific configuration adjustments for the dual text encoder architecture.
+This SDXL LoRA training AMD guide will walk you through everything you need to know.

-Quick Answer: Training SDXL LoRAs on AMD GPUs requires 16GB+ VRAM minimum (24GB recommended), ROCm 6.2+, Python 3.10, and Kohya's sd-scripts with AMD-specific configuration.
-Key differences from SD 1.5 include 1024x1024 training resolution, tokenizer path fix for dual CLIP encoders, aggressive caching to manage memory, and longer training times.
-RX 7900 XTX (24GB) handles SDXL comfortably, RX 6800 XT/6900 XT (16GB) requires careful optimization, and cards under 16GB cannot train SDXL LoRAs reliably.
+Quick Answer: SDXL LoRA training AMD requires 16GB+ VRAM minimum (24GB recommended), ROCm 6.2+, Python 3.10, and Kohya's sd-scripts with AMD-specific configuration.
+Key differences from SD 1.5 for SDXL LoRA training AMD include 1024x1024 training resolution, tokenizer path fix for dual CLIP encoders, aggressive caching to manage memory, and longer training times.
+RX 7900 XTX (24GB) handles SDXL LoRA training AMD comfortably, RX 6800 XT/6900 XT (16GB) requires careful optimization, and cards under 16GB cannot train SDXL LoRAs reliably.

 - 16GB VRAM absolute minimum, 20-24GB recommended for comfortable training